Have you been told you have a cataract? If you are seeking a Tampa Bay area cataract surgeon, trust your eyes to experience.

 When you are choosing where you will have your cataract surgery, what type of surgery, what type of lens, and which surgeon, we are available to talk with you.
 Give us a call at 727-581-8706 to schedule your consultation.

-If you are interested in reading more about types of lens implants, the equipment we perform your surgery with, and more of what you can expect when you have cataract surgery, we have provided all the information.
+If you are interested in reading more about types of lens implants, the equipment we perform your surgery with, and more of what you can expect when you have cataract surgery, please refer to the following pages:

 "The next day, as they put the eye chart on the wall and asked could I see anything, I broke down and cried as for the first time in longer then I could remember I could see the “E” and five lines below it.
 I would like to state if anyone has any apprehensions about the cataract procedures, please feel assured that the Staff of the Eye Institute will make it a good experience for you.
 Thank you all very much for all your understanding and care.
 And, I can never thank you enough for giving me back my sight!"